-This will include evidence of your qualifications to support your migration assessment.
+Skills assessment applications must include evidence of your qualifications.
 The documents required will depend on your qualifications.
 In most cases, you’ll need to provide:

 - passport (photo page) or national ID card

 - official academic transcripts, including prior studies for exemptions